 Applicants must by the closing date of application have:

-- Have at least 2 years’ administrative experience in a designated office within the services mentioned above
+- Have at least 2 years’ administrative experience as relevant to the role

 - experience of processing access/FOI requests or breach reporting, or similar

 - experience of working collaboratively with multiple internal and external stakeholders as relevant to the role

 - experience of managing and delivering multiple concurrent pieces of work